EESSI/docs/docs/site_specific_config/lmod_hooks.md

 end
 ```

-before we can finally register this function as an Lmod hook:
+Then, we can finally register this function as an Lmod hook:

 ```lua
 hook.register("load", combined_load_hook)